Talc Filler Masterbatch

 Improves dimensional stability

-Reduces mould shrinkage and warpage so moulded parts hold tight tolerances as they cool.
+Reduces shrinkage and warping, so moulded parts keep their shape and size as they cool.

 Heat-resistant in PP compounds